ConceptCodes/stitch-fix/readme.md

 # Stitch Fix

-The other day i ran into someone who built software to take your measurements for custom suits.
-You would take a picture of yourself and the software would take your measurements.
-I thought that was pretty cool.
+The other day I ran into someone who built software to take your measurements for custom suits.
+You would take a picture of yourself and the software would determine the real world lengths of the various parts of your body.
+I thought that was pretty cool, So naturally, I wanted to build something similar.
-So naturally, I wanted to build something similar.
-I wanted to build something that would take your measurements but it would then generate sewing patterns for you.
-I thought that would be pretty cool.
+I wanted to build something that would take your measurements but it would then generate custom sewing patterns for you.

 > [!WARNING]
 > This is a work in progress.
 I am still working on this project.
 I will update this page as I make progress.